dbroeglin/windows-lab/README.md

     cd packer-templates
     packer build -force -only virtualbox-iso vbox-2012r2-wmf5.json

+Note: The `packer build` command can take many hours to run.
+In particular, it can appear to be stuck on the message `Waiting for WinRM to become available`, and also just after the message `Deployment Image Servicing and Management tool`.

 Once the _base box_ is built, import it with the following command:

     vagrant box add --name windows2012r2min-wmf5-virtualbox windows2012r2min-wmf5-virtualbox.box